Slow Cooker Meatballs in Marinara

 1. Pour marinara into your slow cooker, cover, and set heat to LOW.

 2. In a large bowl, combine all remaining ingredients until thoroughly mixed.
-I prefer to use a stand mixer, but it can be done by hand.

 3. Form meatballs that are approximately the size of golf balls.